-8 Relevant money is defined in the PGPA Act.
+$^{^{\}rm 9}$ Relevant money is defined in the PGPA Act.
 See section 8, Dictionary.

-9 Other CRF money is defined in the PGPA Act.
+$^{^{10}}$ Other CRF money is defined in the PGPA Act.
 See section 105, Rules in relation to other CRF money.

-Term Definition grantee the individual/organisation which has been selected to receive a grant Portfolio Budget Statement (PBS) Program described within the entity's Portfolio Budget Statement , PBS programs each link to a single outcome and provide transparency for funding decisions.
+Term Definition grantee the individual/organisation which has been selected to receive a grant.
+Portfolio Budget Statement (PBS) Program described within the entity's Portfolio Budget Statement, PBS programs each link to a single outcome and provide transparency for funding decisions.
 These high-level PBS programs often comprise a number of lower level, more publicly recognised programs, some of which will be grant Programs.
-A PBS Program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise eligibility criteria. selection process the method used to select potential grantees.
+A PBS Program may have more than one grant program associated with it, and each of these may have one or more grant opportunities. selection criteria comprise both eligibility and assessment criteria. selection process the method used to select potential grantees.
 This process may involve comparative assessment of applications or the assessment of applications against the eligibility criteria.
-Selection Advisory Panel provides strategic oversight, advice and recommendations to the decision maker on assessed applications from the program specific, service provider composition and service location perspectives.
-TIP - Training and Information Program TIP provided training for Compensation and Welfare advocates prior to the commencement of the ATDP. value with money refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
+Selection Advisory Panel provides strategic oversight, advice and recommendations to the decision maker on assessed applications from the program specific, service provider composition and service location perspectives. sponsored organisation the organisation that is being sponsored.
+For the purposes of BEST grants, this organisation may or may not be incorporated, but it must be a bona fide ESO.
+Note: a sponsored organisation cannot submit the application in their own right.
+The application must be submitted by the sponsoring applicant.
+Both the sponsored organisation and the sponsoring applicant must sign the Letter of Declaration included with the application sponsoring applicant The sponsoring applicant is the organisation who will submit the application on behalf of the sponsored organisation.
+For the purposes of BEST grants, this organisation must be incorporated.
+Both the sponsored organisation and the sponsoring applicant must sign the Letter of Declaration included with the application TIP Training and Information Program.
+TIP provided training for Compensation and Welfare advocates prior to the commencement of the ATDP.

+Term Definition value with money refers to 'value with relevant money' which is a judgement based on the grant proposal representing an efficient, effective, economical and ethical use of public resources and determined from a variety of considerations.
 When administering a grant opportunity, an official should consider the relevant financial and non-financial costs and benefits of each proposal including, but not limited to: the quality of the project proposal and activities fitness for purpose of the proposal in contributing to government objectives that the absence of a grant is likely to prevent the grantee and government's outcomes being achieved and the potential grantee's relevant experience and performance history.
 VITA Veterans' Indemnity and Training Association Inc. VITA provides access to professional indemnity insurance at an affordable cost for members of ex-service organisations (ESOs) and incorporated groups who provide advice and advocacy services to members of the ex-service community about government pensions, benefits and community support services.
-VEA Veterans' Entitlements Act 1986
+VEA Veterans' Entitlements Act 1986 VRB Veterans Review Board.

-Term Definition

-VRB Veterans Review Board.

 The VRB is a tribunal created by Parliament to review decisions about disability pensions, war widow(er)'s pensions, and attendant allowance under the Veterans' Entitlements Act 1986 (VEA) and rehabilitation, compensation and other benefits under the Military Rehabilitation and Compensation Act 2004 (MRCA).